-The Global Faculty Development Initiative at the College of Arts and Sciences at the University of Tokyo aims to promote teaching excellence among the instructors who offer courses in non-Japanese languages.
+The Global Faculty Development Initiative at the College of Arts and Sciences at the University of Tokyo aims to promote teaching excellence among the instructors who offer courses in foreign languages.

 Our overarching outcomes include:

 Expose current and future faculty to effective, learner-centered teaching techniques

 Nurture instructors who can teach content courses in languages other than Japanese

 Actively engage in exchange of ideas and research on global faculty development

 Isabelle Giraudou is an associate professor at the University of Tokyo, the Organization for Programs on Environmental Sciences, where she teaches Environmental Legal Studies.
 In this position, she seeks to implement student-centered teaching methods based on complementary learning styles (including case studies and project-based learning).
 She is especially interested in designing learning frameworks addressing regulation in emerging fields of transnational expertise, with a focus on Earth system governance and law.
 Moreover, each of her university position has sharpened her scholarly interest in interdisciplinary approaches to the curriculum and global skills education as an object of research.
 Focusing on East Asia, her current research project examines how the ‘Anthropocene’ scientific proposal and its narratives are progressively permeating legal studies, and explores the possibility to develop interdisciplinary case-based education in the environmental field of knowledge.Learn more